VipeCloud/vipecloud_api/automations.md

-AutoResponders (POST / GET)
+Automations (POST / GET)
 -------------
-Create, update, and retrieve AutoResponders from your user accounts.
+Create, update, and retrieve Automations (formerly AutoResponders) from your user accounts.
+NOTE - /autoresponders will continue to work for the time being.

-#### POST AutoResponder
+#### POST Automations

 Attribute | type | required | description
 --- | --- | --- | ---